MrMagnifico/cse3210-negotiation-agent-group-66/README.md

 ## Quickstart
 - Create a python environment: `python -m venv .py`
 - Load the python enviornment: `source .py/bin/activate`
-- Install the packages: `pip install -r requirements.txt`
+- Install the packages: `pip install --trusted-host tracinsy.ewi.tudelft.nl -r requirements.txt`
 - Run the default tournaments: `python run_parallel.py`

 When the program finishes running you can find the output in